Tawfic-AB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 6. A C function that prints the chessboard.

 7. A C function that prints the sum of the two diagonals of a square matrix of integers, using the standard library.

+8. A C function that sets the value of a pointer to a char.